Saturday, November 28, 2020

 PRELIMINARY FRACAS: THE MAD "DESCENT FROM LA COURTILLE"

-"LA DÉCENTE" WAS A WILD CORTEGE THAT SWEPT DOWN FROM BELLEVILLE TO PARIS'S CITY HALL ON ASH WEDNESDAY
+"LA DÉCENTE" WAS A WILD CORTEGE THAT SWEPT DOWN FROM BELLEVILLE TO PARIS'S CITY HALL ON ASH WEDNESDAYS

 AT DAWN